MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Use Azure AD-based authentication for more fine-grained control and simplified management

 You can use Azure AD-based authentication, instead of gateway tokens, which allows you to use standard procedures to create, assign and manage permissions and control expiry times.
-Additionally, you gain fine-grained control across gateway deployments and easily revoke access in case of a breach.
+Additionally, you gain fine-grained control across gateway deployments and easily revoke access if there is a breach.

 Learn more about [API Management - ShgwUseAdAuth (Use Azure AD-based authentication for more fine-grained control and simplified management)](https://aka.ms/apim/shgw/how-to/use-ad-auth).